Beating OCD Top Tips

 False Memory OCD

-So today is the first day I’ve actually been able to put a real name to this.
-Up until now I’ve always described my ‘false memories’ as ‘warped memories’, as this is what it has always felt like to me.
-A real memory being skewed by my OCD rather then a completely made up/false memory.
+Today is the first day I’ve been able to put a real name to this type of OCD.
+Up until now I’ve always described my ‘false memories’ as ‘warped memories’, as this is what it has always felt like.
+A real memory which has been skewed by my OCD rather then a completely made up/false memory.
 All of my ‘False memories’ have been based on something which was originally fact so for example:

 “I know for a fact that I definitely drove home from work on Tuesday. “ – Real memory